Open source

 • README.md — install + 3-method quickstart

 Official Python SDK for the BenchLytix Machine API.
+Published on PyPI as benchlytix.
 Sync + async clients, pydantic types, 18 passing tests including brand-separation gate.
-PyPI publish pending the public-repo extraction.

 Contents: